Using Chiropractors For Back Pain - Are They All They're Cracked Up To Be?

 One way to do this is to ask your doctor for a recommendation.

-They can then refer you to a chiropractor that you can trust to do a good job.
+As they can then refer you to a chiropractor that you can trust to do a good job.

 If these two avenues come up short you can try searching online.

-There are a couple of places to look but a good place to start is the American Chiropractic Association website.
+And a good place to start is the American Chiropractic Association website.

-Here you can search for chiropractors in your area that specialise in the chiropractic treatment you are looking for.
+As here you can search for chiropractors in your area that specialise in the chiropractic treatment you are looking for.

 And you can also check their background and education to make sure they know their onions.